 If every woman in the world received adequate health care, almost none would die of cervical cancer.
 Effective treatments exist for pre-cancerous conditions and for cervical cancer that is diagnosed at an early stage.

-Browse Gynecological Health fact sheets, articles, FAQs and more:
+Browse Gynecological Health consumer health info, articles, FAQs and more:

 Race is a strong predictor for the development of cervical cancer in the U.S., and Black women, in particular, have disproportionately higher risks for developing the disease.

 It’s not possible to understand present-day reproductive coercion, or its lasting impact on marginalized communities, without understanding the United States’ long history of sterilization abuse.

 TSS can affect men and women alike, however, it is mostly associated with women who menstruate.
 Toxic shock syndrome may occur from two different kinds of bacteria.
 The most common bacteria is staphylococcus aureus (staph) bacteria.
 The syndrome can also...

 Urinary incontinence (UI) is finally something women can talk about—and do something about.
 A new comprehensive study and a national meeting of UI researchers and other experts demonstrate widespread agreement that Kegel exercises and bladder training can improve UI symptoms...

 While researchers from the Journal of Sexual Medicine could find no physical evidence of a G-spot in the largest post-mortem study ever on the G-spot, this does not necessarily mean that it is not real.

 Some dementia symptoms in older women such as delirium or confusion may actually be caused by the cumulative effect of taking certain over-the-counter drugs, or even by urinary tract infections.